 Are you looking for four tips on how to deal with holiday stress?
-In this blog post, you will learn about going back to the basics as the most effective strategies to help keep the holidays enjoyable for you and your family and manage sensory overload.
+In this blog post, you will learn about going back to the basics as the most effective strategies to help keep the holidays enjoyable.
+You and your family can manage sensory overload.

 Holiday stress is real

 The holiday season is already upon us.
 Do you feel more stressed?
-Did you know that an American Psychological Association (APA) survey shows holiday stress is putting women’s and men’s health at risk, especially during the holidays?
+Did you know that an American Psychological Association (APA) survey shows holiday stress is putting women’s and men’s health at risk?
 The APA cites that nearly half of all women and 40 percent of men in the US experience heightened anxiety and tension during the holiday period.

 For people of any age who experience sensory overload, the holidays are especially sensory-rich.
 Sensory-rich is a term we coined to describe environments that have a more-than-typical sensory experience across one or more of the senses.
-More exposure to sensory-rich events and places like office parties, concerts, holiday-themed activities, family gatherings, markets, and more people out and about shopping, along with the added stress of the holidays, make the season much more difficult for people with sensory sensitivity.
+Exposure to sensory-rich events and places includes things such as office parties, concerts, holiday-themed activities, family gatherings, markets, and more people out and about shopping.
+These sensory-rich holiday events, in conjunction with the added stress of the holidays, make the season much more difficult for people with sensory sensitivity.

-The holidays, any holiday really brings added stress for children with autism, anxiety, and sensory overload.
+The holiday season brings added stress for children with autism, anxiety, and sensory overload.
 Read on to discover 4 tips to manage sensory overload and set yourself, your children, and your family up for success and reduce holiday stress.

 Four key questions to ask.